TobinTojo/Battle-Arena/README.md

 __Controls:__
 - Instructions in game
 - Click on the Controls icon in the menu of Battle Area to look at Player Controls
+- Player 1 can play as either Doom Guy or Mario
+- Player 2 can play as either Link or Green Shirt Guy
 - Close the application by clickiong the red x icon on the top right of the application

 __Methods:__